-Carter-Ruck's International Law team has extensive experience in litigation, dispute resolution and regulatory matters involving an international or diplomatic context.
+Carter-Ruck’s International Law team has extensive experience in litigation, arbitration and regulatory matters involving an international, diplomatic or geopolitical context.

-Its clients include a significant number of governments, heads of state and leading political figures from across the world, as well as commercial entities and individuals requiring specialist advice on international issues.
+Our clients include governments, heads of state, leading political figures and high net worth individuals from across the world, as well as commercial entities, global charities and NGOs.